Call For A Free Initial Consultation (703) 273-4100

 Speeding Ticket in Fairfax County

 Almost everyone who drives on a regular basis will speed at some point in their lives.
 It is almost inevitable.
 Due to modern technology, vehicles are much faster and better handling than ever before.
 Exceeding the speed limit in Fairfax County is so easy due to open roads that even simple inattention can result in increased insurance rates and DMV demerit points.
 Speeding is a moving violation and may not be reduced by Judges just because you have a good driving record.
-However, an attorney can help your speeding ticket by working towards a reduction and, sometimes, a dismissal.
+However, a traffic attorney can help your speeding ticket by working towards a reduction and, sometimes, a dismissal.
 Remember, prepaying your speeding ticket is a guilty plea to the charge and you will be assessed points according to the severity of the offense.
 We regularly handle speeding tickets in all of the localities in Fairfax County including the Fairfax County General District Court, Fairfax City General District Court, Town of Vienna Court, and Town of Herndon Court.
 We offer a free consultation and would be happy to discuss your case.
 Give us a call at 703-273-4100 or use the contact form below.

 Speeding 1-9 mph above the posted speed limit